Bee Connected.

 Big, fuzzy and buzzy — bumblebees are the most well-known native bees to visit our gardens.
-They’re also the only bees native to North America that are truly social, living in a colony of 50-200 that consists of a queen and workers.
-Bumblebees’ insulating coat of hair helps them tolerate cooler weather, which also explains why they’re often the first bees we see foraging in spring and the last bees we see in fall.
+They’re also the only bees native to North America that are truly social, living in a colony of 50-400 that consists of a queen and workers.
+Bumblebees’ insulating coat of hair helps them tolerate cooler weather, which is why they’re among the first bees we see foraging in spring and the last bees we see in fall.

 Sadly, more than one quarter of North American bumblebees are facing some degree of extinction risk.[1]
-In 2017, the rusty patched bumblebee was the first bee species in the continental U.S. to be listed as endangered.
-In 2018, conservation groups petitioned for endangered status of four bumblebee species native to California.[2]
-A recent study also revealed the striking decline of bumblebees in Vermont which may warrant an endangered listing for three species.[3]
+In 2017, the rusty patched bumblebee (Bombus affinis) was the first bee species in the continental U.S. to be listed as federally endangered.
+In 2021, Franklin’s bumblebee (Bombus franklini) received an endangered listing.
+Other species, including the American bumblebee and Southern Plains bumblebee, have also experienced similar drastic declines and may be next to receive endangered species protections.[2,3]

 Identifying Features